Why is WordPress So Popular with Web Designers?

 The core CMS.
-This the basic engine of your website, and it works invisibly behind the scenes (known colloquially by website developers as the “back end”).
+This is the basic engine of your website, and it works invisibly behind the scenes (known colloquially by website developers as the “back end”).
 The CMS works much like a car engine – you don’t usually see it, but it’s what actually keeps the vehicle moving and functional.

 Theme and design.
 These are the creative elements that make your website look and function a certain way.
 Colours, layout, pages, images, text – they all work together to showcase your brand identity to casual passers-by and serious customers alike.

 Templates vs custom builds.
 With WordPress, you can choose from a vast number of fantastic templates developed by the most innovative designers in the biz, and put your own unique stamp on their clever creations.
 You can find some great free templates to get you started, but the cream of the crop (premium templates and kits, including e-commerce options) come at a price.
-Resources like Envato Elements allow you to purchase licences to use digital products.
+Resources like Envato Elements allow you to purchase licenses to use digital products.

 The other option is to create a completely custom-designed website, with every single pixel in exactly the right place, unique functional requirements, and blazing load times – and WordPress can accommodate this too.

 WordPress plugins.
 These are the magical parcels of code that can be downloaded and configured in WordPress sites to enhance their function or design.
-Plugins give you access to an array various basic and advanced functions, without long and laborious coding exercises.
-Shopping carts, contact forms, image galleries, chat bots, attention-grabbing sliders, search engine optimisation tools, analytics, POPIA compliance popups – all of these come in plugin form, many for free.
+Plugins give you access to an array of various basic and advanced functions, without long and laborious coding exercises.
+Shopping carts, contact forms, image galleries, chatbots, attention-grabbing sliders, search engine optimisation tools, analytics, POPIA compliance popups – all of these come in plugin form, many for free.

 As with any shortcut or easy solution, plugins can also bring problems.
 They potentially weaken a website’s security, being third-party products designed by entities that may or may not be trustworthy or secure.
-They can also conflict with each other and cause problems in your site’s functionality.
+They can also conflict with each other and cause problems with your site’s functionality.
 Modern cybersecurity measures and hosting companies have many ways to fight this issue, however.

 What Else Should You Know About WordPress?